 How Should You Report Scientific Misconduct?

 The number of retracted papers has increased considerably during the last few years and the reasons for these retractions are many.
-In some cases, the manuscripts had to be withdrawn because of honest errors made during the study, but in other cases the problem was more serious and the retractions involved at least one of the ten common types of scientific misconduct including plagiarism, self-plagiarism, data fabrication or falsification, inappropriate authorship, failure to comply with legislative and regulatory requirements, and others.
+In some cases, the manuscripts had to be withdrawn because of honest errors made during the study, but in other cases the problem was more serious, and the retractions involved at least one the 10 different types of scientific misconduct including plagiarism, self-plagiarism, data fabrication or falsification, inappropriate authorship, failure to comply with legislative and regulatory requirements, and others.

-The entire academic community is responsible for maintaining scientific integrity so researchers, reviewers, editors, publishers, and academic institutions alike play an important role in avoiding and disclosing possible cases of scientific misconduct.
+The entire academic community is responsible for maintaining scientific ethics and integrity, so researchers, reviewers, editors, publishers, and academic institutions alike play an important role in avoiding and disclosing possible cases of scientific misconduct.

 Strict laws and punitive consequences for unethical researchers are probably the best way to tackle the problem, which is why many publishers are now banning authors from publishing in their journals for a certain time after discovering fraudulent behavior.
 The same applies to universities, research centers, and other institutions, which are usually willing to investigate and clarify potential ethical issues as quickly as possible.
 A good example was China’s stand against scientific misconduct.